APPLE PIE

 • I liked working with wheat flour.
 The crust is more crumbly than maida, meaning it has less gluten and is 100 percent whole wheat.

-• The tart pan worked out well for me; there was no need for pinching.
+• The tart pan worked out well for me; pinching was unnecessary.
 Just lay the first layer, overlapping the edges.
 Don't pinch out the extra.
-Lay the filling, lay the second crust on top of the overlapping crust, then remove the extra edge.
+Lay the filling, lay the second crust on the overlapping crust, then remove the extra edge.

 • Most recipes call for cold butter.
 Incorporating the cold butter into the flour takes time, so I soften the butter.
 The dough can be set in the fridge to soften up.
 This keeps the gluten from building up while rolling the disc.